terraform-titans/northcoders-cloud-engineering-final-project/README.md

 `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

 On the ArgoCD dashboard, you will need to navigate to the repo section and add this repo to argo.
-You will need to use a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+You will need to use a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to link your github repo to Argo securely.

-- set up repo
+Once the repo has been connected, you will need to set up the backend application.
+Select *add app* and make sure that you name the app something sensible, such as *backend* and select the project as *default*.
+In source, choose the repo url to be the one you've just set up and select the path as the backend folder of the repo.
-- set up b/e app
+In destination, select the cluster as the default link which appears and name the namespace to be *default*.

-- set up f/e app
+Click create, then refresh and sync the app.

-- set up prometheus app
+Repeat the above for the frontend app!

-**[User won't need to deploy kubernetes, because Argo will do it??]**
+We now need to do something similar, but with prometheus we will be using a helm chart not a github repo.
+The set up of the app follows a similar process however we need to make sure that we change a couple of the variables for it to work.